Connecticut vacation rental tax guide

 Who’s required to collect and file taxes on short-term rentals in Connecticut?

 If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling, you're likely responsible for collecting, filing, and remitting short-term rental taxes to Connecticut authorities.

-If a third party is registered with the Connecticut Department of Revenue Services collects and pays all occupancy tax for your rentals, then you are not required to register with the department.
-This could be an online short-term rental operator such as Airbnb or Vrbo.
-However, if you offer short-term rentals both independently and through a third party, or the third party does not collect all applicable taxes, you are required to register with the state and fulfill all lodging tax obligations.
+If a third party registered with the Connecticut Department of Revenue Services collects and pays all occupancy tax for your rentals, you are not required to register with the department.
+This could be an online short-term rental marketplace such as Airbnb or Vrbo.
+However, if you offer short-term rentals directly to guests and through a third party, or the third party does not collect all applicable taxes, you are required to register with the state and fulfill all lodging tax obligations.

 Location is key to compliance